allie frost

 Tis the Season!

-Once again, my dear friends and readers... it is holiday time.
+Once again, my dear friends and readers… it is holiday time.
 Ho, ho, ho, jingle bells, silent night, yada yada yada.
 As you may or may not know, I am currently employed full-time in the wonderful, if occasionally soul-crushing world of retail.
-Also, I recently received a promotion, so this is my first holiday with … Continue reading Tis the Season!
+Also, I recently received a promotion, so this is my first holiday with Continue reading

 The Sky is Blue

 After being discouraged from taking an art class while in high school, I decided to use one of my electives in college to take a Drawing course.
 I had always enjoyed art, so it seemed like a good choice to expand my skills and learn new techniques.
 Long story short, I hated it.
-But I … Continue reading The Sky is Blue
+But I Continue reading

 First Impressions